1. Centering Prayer: 15 Jan. – 19 March

 PHIL DUNNE: MA, LGSM is an experienced tutor in English literature, who has worked with students of all ages & abilities.

-BLANAID GALLAGHER OP: Experienced teacher and pastoral worker.
-Facilitator of Centering Prayer Groups.
-Works on a Retreat Team.
+BLANAID GALLAGHER OP: is an experienced teacher and pastoral worker.
+She facilitates Centering Prayer groups and works on a retreat team.

-SEAN GOAN: BA, BD, LSS is a teacher and Scripture scholar who has been involved in adult faith development for many years.
-He has given courses on biblical themes and spirituality.
-He has written commentaries on the Sunday readings for readers in Church.
+SEAN GOAN: BA, BD, LSS is a Scripture scholar who has been involved in adult faith development for many years.
+He has given courses on Biblical themes and spirituality in a variety of locations around the country.
+He has also written commentaries on the Sunday readings for readers in Church.

 TERRY HENNESSY: Trained and danced with a number of International Teachers of Sacred Dance.
 Has a gentle experienced teaching style and brings her own love of the dance to the group.

-KIERAN O’MAHONY OSA: is a Scripture scholar and author.
-At present, he is employed by the Archdiocese of Dublin, promoting the biblical ministry in parishes and among those involved in ministry.
+KIERAN O’MAHONY OSA: is a Scripture scholar.
+At present, he is employed by the Archdiocese of Dublin, promoting biblical ministry in parishes and among those involved in ministry.
+His books include “What Does The Bible Say About The Stranger”, “Do We Still Need St Paul?” and “Speaking from Within: Towards Better Preaching”.

-JOHN O’RIORDAN: BA, MA in Art History from UCD.
+JOHN O’RIORDAN: BA, MA in Art History, UCD.
 He taught the subject for several years in the BA programme in UCD and was also a visiting lecturer on the Communications Degree course DCU.

-ANDREW PIERCE: has a background in historical theology and is an assistant professor in the Irish School of Ecumenics, TCD.
-He is involved in a variety of ecumenical projects – both grassroots and academic.
+ANDREW PIERCE: has a background in historical theology and is an Assistant Professor in the Irish School of Ecumenics, TCD.
+He is involved in a variety of ecumenical projects – both grassroots and academic – and is particularly interested in how ideas about, and experiences of, place impact on religious self-understanding.

 RUZICA RUANE: Qualified native German speaker.
 Many years’ experience of teaching German to adults and students.